 We must be taken up with God in worship not with ourselves or others.
 Worship must be God-centred or it is not worship.
 This applies not just to whom we worship but how we worship.
 If the way in which we worship God is not what God has commanded and required then we are not truly submitting to God and doing true homage to Him.
 It is illogical that people can ask how we should worship God but then answer that question by asking what is most attractive or comfortable to ourselves or others.
 Have we forgotten who we are worshipping and what worship is?

-A new leaflet explores this question.
-Are You Worshipping God Your Way or His? is an updated extract from Durham’s exposition of the Second Commandment.
-If you are wondering how this commandment relates to worship – the leaflet gives an explanation.
+If you are wondering how this commandment relates to worship, the leaflet gives an explanation.
 It is a concise summary of some clear truths on a crucial subject.
-You can view and download the leaflet here.